On this page you can find some samples of my writing.

 These are the souls of the world, and here they shall be cleansed and here they shall be reborn into the explosion of light and sound that will be our next universe, our single song.

 My work is done.
 Now I will go with the rain.”

-Sample Three: Olya’s monologue from Three Kingdoms, by Simon Stephens, directed by Tom Hughes, at the Corbett Theatre, March 2018.
+Sample Two: Olya’s monologue from Three Kingdoms, by Simon Stephens, directed by Tom Hughes, at the Corbett Theatre, March 2018.
 Three Kingdoms is a black comedy and detective story about the discovery of a sex trafficking ring, and explores our own personal responsibility for the world that still allows this.
 At the urging of the playwright we improvised as a company on the text, making it our own.
 We reached a version in which I played a series of trafficked or abused women who were all metaphorically and literally voiceless until I broke the pattern with this monologue, written and delivered not as a character, but as me, about my thoughts and experiences with gender and power structures in today’s world.

 “I haven’t said anything so far – two acts and I’ve said nothing!
 I’ve hardly even faced the audience!
 So here goes.

 Something I think about a lot is how society wants me to be a liberated, at ease person.
 I’m supposed to feel amazing, and walk confidently, and not give a fuck what other people think.
 But I think most people probably think I’m kind of uptight, that I don’t really know how to let my hair down, that I don’t know how to let go.
 And that’s true.